edrinekamya/expo-router-redux-template/readme.md

 -   **Responsive UI:** The template includes responsive UI components and theming to create a consistent user experience on various devices.
 -   **Navigation:** Utilize React Navigation and Expo router for smooth navigation between screens and tabs.
 -   **Animations:** Elevate your app's user experience with dynamic animations powered by React Native Reanimated.
+-   **Custom Fonts:** Pre-configured with a selection of fonts to elevate your app's typography effortlessly.

 ## Usage